SaturnHEX9/Predator_Phylogenetic_Diversity/R.scripts/README_ubuntu.md

     sudo apt-get purge r-base r-base-dev pandoc

-==== Ubuntu 14 Pandoc ====
+==== Ubuntu 14.04 Pandoc ====

     sudo apt-get install haskell-platform
     cabal update
     cabal install pandoc
     cabal install pandoc pandoc-citeproc

-This will take a while as the system downloads and compiles the files.
+This will take a long time as the system downloads and compiles the files.
 The pandoc program will be under $HOME/.cabal/bin so add it to your PATH

     export PATH=$HOME/.cabal/bin:$PATH

-Add the above command to the end of your $HOME/.bashrc to make it permanent every time you log in from here forward.
+Copy/paste the above command to the end of your $HOME/.bashrc to make it permanent every time you login from here forward.

     gedit $HOME/.bashrc

 Save and quit.
-Note that if you ever upgrade ubuntu 14 to ubuntu 15, you will need to remove .cabal and this line from .bashrc.
+Note that if you ever upgrade ubuntu 14 to ubuntu 15, you will probably want to remove this line from .bashrc and remove the
+$HOME/.cabal directory.

 ==== Ubuntu 14 R ====